-If you have taken this opportunity to stroll around your property but quickly became discouraged because it looks like a jungle out there, take heart.
-Fall and winter are a great time to regain control of invasive plants, and get a jump on managing them for next year.
+If you have an opportunity to stroll around your property and quickly became discouraged because it looks like a jungle out there, take heart.
+Fall and winter are a great time to control invasive plants and get a jump on managing them for next year.

 Before I get too far into invasive management techniques, let’s define our terms.
 According to the USDA:

 An “invasive species” is defined as a species that is…